Harry E. Dumay, Ph.D., MBA, the eleventh president of College of Our Lady of the Elms, joined the college in July 2017.

 A native of Ouanaminthe, Haiti, Dumay has served in higher education finance and administration at senior and executive levels for 19 years.
 He holds a Ph.D. in higher education administration from Boston College, an MBA from Boston University, and a master of arts degree in public administration from Framingham State University.
 He earned his bachelor of science degree, magna cum laude, from Lincoln University in Jefferson City, Mo., in 1991.

-Dumay formerly served as chief financial officer and associate dean at Harvard University’s Paulson School of Engineering and Applied Sciences (2006-2012), associate dean at Boston College’s Graduate School of Social Work (2002-2006), and director of finance for Boston University’s School of Engineering (1998-2002).
+Prior to that, Dumay served as chief financial officer and associate dean at Harvard University’s Paulson School of Engineering and Applied Sciences (2006-2012), associate dean at Boston College’s Graduate School of Social Work (2002-2006), and director of finance for Boston University’s School of Engineering (1998-2002).
 Dumay also served as an adjunct faculty member at Boston College for nine years.

-Dumay currently serves as a commissioner on the New England Association of Schools and Colleges Commission on Institutions of Higher Education, a board member on the Boston Foundation’s Haiti Development Institute, and a member of the board of directors and finance committee of the Catholic Medical Center in Manchester, N.H.
-He is also board founder and chair for a small non-profit dedicated to development projects in Haiti, and, since 2013, he has been a member of the New England Association of Schools and Colleges’s Annual Report on Finance and Enrollment (ARFE) Committee.
+Dumay is currently a commissioner on the New England Association of Schools and Colleges Commission on Institutions of Higher Education, a board member on the Boston Foundation’s Haiti Development Institute, and a member of the board of directors and finance committee of the Catholic Medical Center in Manchester, N.H.
+He is also board founder and chair for a small nonprofit dedicated to development projects in Haiti, and has been a member of the New England Association of Schools and Colleges (NEASC) Annual Report on Finance and Enrollment (ARFE) Committee since 2013.